freyacodes/Lavalink-Client/README.md

 ```

 ### Jitpack versions
-Jitpack versioning is based on git branches and commit hashes.
+Jitpack versioning is based on git branches and commit hashes, or tags.
 Eg:

 ```
 ab123c4d
 master-SNAPSHOT
 dev-SNAPSHOT
+3.0
 ```

+Version tags of this client are expected to roughly follow lavalink server versioning.

 ## Migrating from v2 to v3
 The v3 client has been made to be generic, meaning that the base client can now be used without JDA.